Real-IAD Variety: Pushing Industrial Anomaly Detection Dataset to a Modern Era: Experiments

 \subsection{Benchmark on Zero-Shot and Few-Shot AD}

 \textbf{Experimental Setting}.
 Zero-Shot Anomaly Detection (ZSAD) requires models trained on auxiliary datasets to identify anomalies in novel object categories without class-specific training data.
 This setting is particularly valuable because obtaining comprehensive coverage of all object classes and anomaly types is impractical in real-world scenarios.
 ZSAD aims to enhance model robustness and adaptability by facilitating knowledge transfer from known to unknown categories, thereby enabling effective detection of novel anomalies across diverse and dynamic environments.
 To further evaluate model adaptability in open-world scenarios, we introduce a Few-Shot Anomaly Detection (FSAD) setting alongside ZSAD evaluation.
-In FSAD, a limited number of normal images ($k=\{1,2\}$) from the target class serve as visual prompts during inference, with their detection results integrated with ZSAD outputs to enhance final anomaly detection performance.
+In FSAD, a limited number of normal images ($k \in \{1,4\}$) from the target class serve as visual prompts during inference, with their detection results integrated with ZSAD outputs to enhance final anomaly detection performance. \gbb{To ensure statistical significance, performance for all FSAD models is averaged across three runs with different random seeds, reporting both mean and standard deviation.}

 \textbf{Competitive Methods}.
-We evaluate AnomalyCLIP~\cite{iclr2024anomalyclip}, AdaCLIP~\cite{eccv24adaclip}, VCP-CLIP~\cite{eccv24vcpclip}, and AdaptCLIP~\cite{gao2025adaptclip} on Real-IAD Variety in zero-shot manner, conducting comprehensive comparisons with Real-IAD~\cite{realiad}.
+We evaluate AnomalyCLIP~\cite{iclr2024anomalyclip}, AdaCLIP~\cite{eccv24adaclip}, VCP-CLIP~\cite{eccv24vcpclip}, and AdaptCLIP~\cite{gao2025adaptclip} on Real-IAD Variety in \gbb{a} zero-shot manner, conducting comprehensive comparisons with Real-IAD~\cite{realiad}.
 Given that Real-IAD Variety comprises 160 novel categories, it serves as an exceptionally challenging benchmark for assessing ZSAD model robustness and cross-category generalization in complex real-world scenarios.
-Notably, AdaptCLIP~\cite{gao2025adaptclip} supports both zero- and few-shot generalization across domains; therefore, we employ it to evaluate FSAD performance on Real-IAD Variety. \textbf{Results and Analysis under ZSAD and FSAD}.
-Table~\ref{tab:zsad-full} presents ZSAD and FSAD results on Real-IAD and Real-IAD Variety, with performance trends visualized in Figure~\ref{fig:incre}.
-Several key observations emerge:
+Notably, AdaptCLIP~\cite{gao2025adaptclip} supports both zero- and few-shot generalization across domains.
+Therefore, we employ it to evaluate FSAD performance on Real-IAD Variety.
+In addition, we also evaluate the one-shot pure-vision MetaUAS~\cite{metauas}.

-ZSAD models demonstrate remarkable stability and robustness, while traditional MUAD methods exhibit significant performance degradation as category complexity increases.
-This fundamental difference is quantitatively highlighted by low I-AUROC delta values (\eg, 2.3 for AnomalyCLIP, 1.6 for AdaptCLIP) across increasing category counts (30 to 160).
-This suggests that VLM-based ZSAD approaches, which leverage external knowledge from vast pre-training data rather than modeling intrinsic training set distributions, are inherently less sensitive to data distribution shifts induced by category scale-up.